 Why Eco Ethical?

-Raised in the Colorado Rockies, Brooke has a deep love for our Earth and a connection with the American West.
-Shortly after starting her work in the jewelry design space, Brooke became disheartened by the misleading messaging associated with "conflict free," "ethically sourced," and "lab grown" diamonds.
+I was Raised in the Colorado Rockies, and like many of you, I have a deep love for our Earth and a connection with the American West.
+Shortly after starting work in the jewelry design space, I became disheartened by the misleading messaging associated with "conflict free," "ethically sourced," and "lab grown" diamonds.
 These terms are used to convince a consumer their diamond has no negative impact, which is simply untrue.

 Destructive and extractive

 Diamond mines can be seen from space.
 They are extremely destructive to local environments causing pollution and disrupting ecosystems.
 Sometimes, the pollution caused by these mines leaves the local populations with little other options other than to work for the mine to survive.

 "conflict free" doesn't mean ethical